 Cognitive behavioral therapy shows that many harmful actions and emotions are not logical or rational.
 These feelings and behaviors may come from past experiences or environmental factors.

-Cognitive behavioral therapists help recovering addicts identify their negative “automatic thoughts.”
+Cognitive behavioral therapists help those in recovery to identify their negative “automatic thoughts.”
 An automatic thought is based on impulse and often comes from misconceptions and internalized feelings of self-doubt and fear.
-Often, people try to self-medicate these painful thoughts and feelings by drinking or abusing drugs.
+Often, people try to self-medicate these painful thoughts and feelings by drinking alcohol or abusing drugs.

-By continually revisiting painful memories, recovering addicts can reduce the pain caused by them.
+By continually revisiting painful memories, those in treatment can reduce the pain caused by them.
 They can then learn new, positive behaviors to replace their drug or alcohol use.

 Automatic negative thoughts are often a root cause of depression and anxiety disorders, which are common co-occurring disorders with addiction.
 This means automatic thoughts can make someone more likely to abuse drugs and alcohol as well.

 Featured Centers Using Cognitive Behavioral Therapy for Addiction Treatment

 CBT helps patients overcome drug addiction and alcoholism by:

 - Helping to dismiss false beliefs and insecurities that lead to substance abuse